mjquesada/EventTrackerProject/README.md

 ## UML

 ## How To Use
-At the moment, the only functionality is through the back-end, as the front-end has not yet been built out.
-However, when the program is complete, you will have multiple options.

-You have the ability to find all the countries in the database (db), all the countries you have visited, and all the countries you want to visit.
+On the home page, you are presented with a couple of options.
+At the very top of the page, you can see the number of countries you have visited, in relation to all of the countries in the database.

-You can search the database by country name or by its id.

-You can replace a country with a different country, or you can delete the country entirely.
+You will also see the full list of all the countries in the database underneath that.

+You have a couple of options from the front-end.
+You can add a a new country in the input box, and that country will be added to the database, and you can view it in the list.

+If you click on an existing country, you will be presented with the option to either edit that country, or delete it.
+If you choose to edit it, the country that you input will replace the country that you clicked on.
+Deleting it will remove it entirely.

 ## Concepts / Technologies Used
 - Built in Spring Tool Suite (STS/Eclipse)
 - Java
+- JavaScript
+- XHR Request
 - Gradle
 - MySQL
 - Spring REST